 - Date of birth

-When you first log in to your account, the Today dashboard with your TransUnion and Equifax credit scores is displayed, along with offers for credit cards or other financial products.
+The main Today dashboard shows your TransUnion and Equifax credit scores, along with offers for credit cards or other financial products.
 Especially on the mobile app, these offers take up a significant amount of space.

 Before you click on any links for a credit card or loan through Credit Karma, be aware that any notice of guaranteed approval or pre-approval for third-party credit products may not be accurate.
 Several customers noted that they wasted time applying for credit products that Credit Karma said they were pre-approved for, only to be rejected by the lender.

-We like Credit Karma's casual language and abundance of guidances so you can learn more about how your credit works.
-However, the excessive offers and the FTC settlement may discourage us from recommending it without warning.
+We like Credit Karma's casual language and abundance of guidance to help you learn more about how your credit works.
+However, the excessive offers and the FTC settlement have discouraged us from recommending it without warning.

 Credit Karma prices and subscriptions